willowell/willowell/CV.md

 #### Web Developer

-* TBD

-* Maintained the Food Network Canada and HGTV Canada websites, refining editor and user UX, accessibility, code quality, performance, SEO, and ad optimization.
+* Collaborated in an Agile team to maintain the Food Network Canada and HGTV Canada websites, refining editor and visitor UX, accessibility, code quality, performance, SEO, and ad optimization.
   * Developed and enhanced custom plugins to share reusable functionality across websites.
-* Collaborated in an agile team to launch the new Food Network Canada website, presenting users with a revamped UX.
-* Collaborated in an agile team on redesigning the corporate website, ensuring AODA compliance, providing an ergonomic and flexible UX for the editors, and providing an extensible foundation for future development.
+* Collaborated in an Agile team on redesigning the corporate website, ensuring AODA compliance, providing an ergonomic and flexible UX for the editors, and providing an extensible foundation for future development.
-  * Saved Corus's Web Team maintenance effort while providing editors an improved UX with a new page builder system.
+  * Saved Corus Digital maintenance effort while providing editors an improved UX with a new page builder system.
   * Improved onboarding and collaboration with an extensive user manual that doubles as a BDD-like specification for developers.
   * Reduced size of bundled CSS by about 50% using PurgeCSS.